Starburst Galaxy

 The Number of records chart plots the changes in the table’s total number of records over the last 30 days.
 Refreshing the statistics data creates a new data point.

-The Column profile button displays the number of columns in the table and displays the following statistics:
+Click the Column profile button to display the number of columns in the table and the following statistics:

 • Column: The name of the column.
 Click the column heading to sort in ascending or descending alphabetical order.